The 20 Best Arrhythmias Doctors Near Me in Baltimore, MD

 Offers Telehealth

 Dr. Richard (Rick) Carrick is a general cardiologist in the Johns Hopkins Division of Medicine and is an assistant professor of medicine at the Johns Hopkins School of Medicine.
 He also serves as associate director of the Johns Hopkins Hypertrophic Cardiomyopathy Center of Excellence.
 Originally from Massachusetts, he completed his medical training as well as a Ph.D. in Bioengineering at the University of Vermont and did his internal medicine residency training at Tufts Medical Center in Boston, MA.
 He completed his Cardiovascular Disease Fellowship and a T32 Research Fellowship at Johns Hopkins.
 His research focuses on the use of advanced computational techniques like machine-learning and artificial intelligence to improve risk stratification in patients with inherited heart disease.
 Clinically, he specializes in echocardiography and the care of patients with hypertrophic cardiomyopathy (HCM) and other genetic cardiomyopathies.
 Dr. Carrick is rated as an Advanced provider by MediFind in the treatment of Arrhythmias.
-His top areas of expertise are Cardiomyopathy, Hypertrophic Cardiomyopathy (HCM), Ventricular Tachycardia, Arrhythmias, and Cardiac Ablation.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Cardiomyopathy, Hypertrophic Cardiomyopathy (HCM), Arrhythmogenic Right Ventricular Cardiomyopathy, Ventricular Tachycardia, and Cardiac Ablation.
+Dr. Carrick is board certified in American Board Of Internal Medicine.

 Advanced in Arrhythmias